winningproduct/learn-portal/content/8-retire/01-end-of-life-roadmap.md

 EOL policy may include the release of source code for other parties to carry on from there.
 It’s also vital to specify additional conditions such as:

 - Technical support, workarounds, and bug fixes will stop.
-- Support during the period between EOS and EoL (may only be paid for support contract).
+- Support during the period between EOS and EOL (may only be paid for support contract).
 - Online support documentation, wikis, or forums may be archived or taken offline on a date.
 - Requests for features will not be accepted.
 - Validation of software installs may not work.